SignalK/specification/mdbook/src/data_model_metadata.md

 ### zones
 Zones define value operating conditions and associated notification prompts.
 They help in presenting display scales and notifying end users effectively.

-Each item in the `zones` array represents a segment of value states.
+Each item in the `zones` array represents a segment (a zone) of value states.
 The `state` of each item indicates the severity of the segment.
-Any data not part of a zone range defaults to the `normal` state.
+Any value not part of a zone range defaults to the `normal` state.

 As values transition between zones, notifications are dispatched to inform about the value's state.
 All value-related notifications are defined within zones, and a zone's state determines the severity of the notifications.